-This Independence Day, think about the freedom that comes with having life insurance.
+This Independence Day, think about the freedom that comes with the benefits of owning life insurance.

 [Editor’s Note: This blog was originally published on July 22, 2014.
 The content has been updated.]

 When I think of the Fourth of July, I think freedom.
-And life insurance.
+And the benefits of owning life insurance.

 Believe it or not, life insurance and freedom are related.
 When you or your family receives a death benefit, that money for the most part is delivered tax-free.
 When you know your family is protected, you are free from the heavy burden that comes with NOT having coverage.
 When you decide to do the right thing and get a quote, it’s FREE…and takes only a few minutes.